ankit-infinity/HOSPITAL-_EMERGENCY_-ROOM-_REPORT/README.md

  number of patients:
- Count the total number of patients visiting the Emergency Room each day show a daily trendwith an area sparkline to spot pattern like busy days or seasonal trends.
+ Count the total number of patients visiting the Emergency Room each day show a daily trend with an area spark line to spot pattern like busy days or seasonal trends.

  Average Wait time :
  Find the average time patients wait to see a medical professionals.